 Our Bucks County Field Coordinator is primarily responsible for building a sustainable volunteer advocacy program and managing local partnerships in Bucks County.
 The Coordinator will report to the Field Director and will serve as the principal point of contact for local candidates, activists, volunteers, partner organizations, and elected officials.
 The Coordinator’s work will include working to elect environmental champions, drive local policy changes, connect local environmental partners to advocacy support, partnerships, and recruiting and training volunteer environmental advocates.
 The Bucks County Field Coordinator will be responsible for lifting up the work of BIPOC allies and organizations in their region and ensuring that issues important to the communities most impacted by climate change and pollution are centered in their work.
-In addition, from time to time, this position supports activities at Conservation Voters of PA’s partner organization—PennFuture—through a strategic partnership and contractual agreement.

 - Manage regional volunteer recruitment and engagement to advance policy goals.

 - Represent CVPA with local environmental, watershed, and activist groups.

 - Identify ways to use CVPA resources to support the work of local environmental and activist groups, particularly BIPOC led and serving groups.

 - Utilize those relationships to expand CVPA’s visibility in the region, to build political power, and to win environmental fights

 - Implement grassroots tactics to engage prospective volunteers and help to transition them into volunteer leaders

 - Mobilize and train volunteer advocates in key legislative districts.